stephengold/Acorus/README.md

 If there's a designated sandbox,
-`ActionApplication` attaches a `ScreenshotAppState` and binds a hotkey (either PrtSc or ScrLk or SysRq) to the action that captures a screenshot.
+`ActionApplication` attaches a `ScreenshotAppState` and binds a hotkey (either PrtSc or ScrLk or SysRq) to the action that takes a screenshot and writes it to the sandbox.

 ### TestMinHelp